mllev/a.dom/README.md

     ]
 ]
 ```
-Now attach the controller to some chunk of UI:
+Now attach the controller to some chunk of UI using the `#` symbol.
+In this example, we will attach our controller to body:
 ```js
 doctype html5